A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

 \subsection{L2 Data Agents in Data Preparation}

-\stitle{Data Cleaning.} At L2, data agents gain the ability to interact with the data environment and leverage feedback from these interactions to iteratively refine the data cleaning process.
-This establishes a closed loop in which data agents perceive the environment, apply cleaning methods, and optimize cleaning strategies and output based on the results, eliminating the need for manual human interaction with the environment or output integration, therefore enabling partial autonomy.
-Research at this level is distinguished by the specific environments involved and the types of feedback received, which can be categorized into the following patterns.
+\stitle{Data Cleaning.} At L2, data agents can leverage their perception and interaction with environments to iteratively optimize cleaning strategies and output, therefore enabling partial autonomy.
+Relevant research can be distinguished by specific environments involved and feedback mechanisms.

-\ptitle{Execution and Assessment Environments.} One of the interaction patterns at L2 involves treating code interpreters or data processing tools as environments that provide operational feedback.
-For instance, AutoPrep~\cite{fan2025autoprep} deploys an Executor agent to interact with the execution engine, providing feedback to fix or refine generated code used for data derivation, normalization, and filtering.
-AutoDCWorkflow~\cite{li2025autodcworkflow} executes cleaning operations within OpenRefine~\cite{openrefine} and then internally assesses the modified table, using the resulting data quality report as feedback to guide the generation of subsequent operations in its iterative workflow.
-Similarly, CleanAgent~\cite{qi2025cleanagentautomatingdatastandardization} integrates a code executor module to interact with Python interpreters and Docker environments, and incorporates a chat manager as a memory module to maintain historical conversation context, enabling the generation of responses informed by the complete dialogue history.
+\ptitle{Execution and Assessment Environments.} One pattern at L2 involves treating code interpreters or data processing tools as environments for operational feedback.
+For instance, AutoPrep~\cite{fan2025autoprep} and CleanAgent~\cite{qi2025cleanagentautomatingdatastandardization} interact with execution engines (like Python or Docker) to receive feedback for refining generated code, with CleanAgent~\cite{qi2025cleanagentautomatingdatastandardization} further introducing a memory module to maintain historical conversation context.
+AutoDCWorkflow~\cite{li2025autodcworkflow} executes cleaning operations on OpenRefine~\cite{openrefine} and subsequently uses the resulting internal data quality report as feedback for its iterative workflow.